GLOBAL MARKETS-No cheer as China yuan hits 4-1/2-year low, oil at 7-year low

 The sharp fall in oil prices since OPEC said last week it would keep production high has fuelled expectations for lower inflation, helping push down European government bond yields.

-German bond yields were set to record their biggest weekly fall in four weeks as weak oil prices helped boost expectations that low inflation may lead to further easing from the European Central Bank.

-Elsewhere, the dollar index, which tracks the U.S. currency against a basket of six major rivals, edged down slightly.
-It was on track for a weekly loss of about 0.6 percent after investors trimmed dollar-long positions before the Fed meeting.
-(Editing by Toby Chopra)
+The dollar index, which tracks the U.S. currency against a basket of six major rivals, edged down slightly.
+It was on track for a weekly loss of about 0.5 percent after investors trimmed dollar-long positions before the Fed meeting.

+Fed fund futures place an 85 percent chance of the Fed raising rates at its Dec.
+15-16 meeting.
+A recent Reuters poll also showed that all but one of 18 brokerages that deal directly with the Fed expect a rate increase.

+The euro edged up about 0.2 percent to $1.0965, after comments from the European Central Bank's Ewald Nowotny this week raised doubts about the extent to which U.S. and European monetary policy will diverge.

 March 25 The lights are being switched off around the world at 8:30 p.m. on Saturday evening, to mark the 10th annual Earth Hour, and to draw attention to climate change.